neo-project/docs/en-us/sc/white-paper.md

 6) arithmetic instructions
 7) cryptographic instructions
 8) Data manipulation instructions
-It is worth noting that the instruction set of the AntShares virtual machine provides a series of cryptographic instructions such as ECDSA, SHA and other algorithms to optimize the efficiency of the implementation of cryptographic algorithms in smart contracts.
+It is worth noting that the instruction set of the NEO virtual machine provides a series of cryptographic instructions such as ECDSA, SHA and other algorithms to optimize the efficiency of the implementation of cryptographic algorithms in smart contracts.
 In addition, data manipulation instructions provide support for arrays and complex data structures directly.

 ## 4.3 Interactive service layer